Why Do Pro Golfers Hit the Ball So Far?

-For Dustin John, it’s about the knee flex.
+For Dustin Johnson, it’s about the knee flex.
 Here’s what he says “It’s amazing how just maintaining the flex in my right knee is a cure-all.
 My hips feel more restricted on the backswing, which makes my arms stop swinging when my shoulders stop turning.
 That’s what it means to be connected.
-The clubshaft is in a perfect parallel position at the top.”
+The club shaft is in a perfect parallel position at the top.”

 It really comes down to swing speed.
-How to generate more speed with your driver, fairway woods, and irons to get maximum distance!
+Learn how to generate more speed with your driver, fairway woods, and irons to get maximum distance!

 You can also seek out a professional swing coach to give you lessons and monitor your swing changes on video over time until you find a swing that works for you.